oila-gmbh/oneaccount-go/README.md

 )

 // The callback URL is the URL you have set when you created One account app.
-// The pattern for the router, callback URL
+// The pattern for the router, callbackURL passed to SetCallbackURL function
 // and callback URL of the application must be the same. func main() {
     http.Handle("/oneaccountauth", oneaccount.New(